AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ### Category or Product Specific Templates {#specific}

 CIF supports multiple templates in just a few clicks.
-To create another template, select the generic template from the respective category and create a new page using the "create" action.
+To create another template, select the generic template from the respective category and create a new page using the **Create** action.

 ![create template page](assets/create-template-page.png)